 “It was important to us to build our subscription model to be a service we would want to use ourselves, so we make it really easy to adjust, skip or cancel at any time,” Friedman said.

-LOLA sells products made from 100 percent cotton, hypoallergenic material that doesn't contain any synthetics, chemicals or dyes.
-Additionally, LOLA tampons are wrapped in BPA-free compact plastic applicators.
+LOLA sells products made from 100 percent cotton, hypoallergenic material without synthetics, chemicals or dyes.
+Additionally, LOLA uses sustainable products and packaging, wrapping its tampons in BPA-free compact plastic applicators.